 This isn’t the only case when the increased framerate interferes with the game’s programming.
 Another example is the looping engine noise you hear during the Egg Hornet boss fight.
 In SADX it loops too early, which makes it sound choppy.
 However, if you configure the PC version to run at 30 FPS, the problem magically disappears, much like the Leon issue discussed above*.

 *Note that the Leon badnik is broken in three ways in the PC port: apart from the framerate issue mentioned above it’s also using hardcoded dimensions of 640×480 to determine whether it should be visible on screen.
 As a result, the higher the resolution the less likely the Leons will show up at all.
 Another issue is related to collision, which makes some badniks, including Leons, not spawn at all (this also happens on the Gamecube).
-The good news is that SonicFreak94 and I fixed all of these issues, and Leons now work properly in the PC version if you’re playing it with SADXFE and/or Dreamcast Conversion.
+The good news is that these issues are fixed in mods, and Leons now work properly in the PC version if you’re playing it with SADXFE and/or Dreamcast Conversion.

 Here’s a somewhat less serious issue involving the increased framerate.
-Although character animations were slowed down to work properly at 60 FPS, the function that animates Tails’ tails was not adjusted.
+Although character animations were play at framerate-adjusted speeds, the function that animates Tails’ tails was not adjusted.
 As a result, whenever Tails is standing still his tails move too fast.
 Interestingly the “flying” tail animation is adjusted with the framerate in SADX, but the “standing”, “walking” and “running” animations are not*.

 *This would also make the fake “motion blur” effect on Tails’ tails harder to see, but the effect was removed in SADX altogether.
 More on that in this section.

-Here’s another purely visual issue.
+Here’s another visual issue.
 When Sonic is inside the tornado in Windy Valley, it’s possible to see that the tornado consists of multiple layers that move at different speeds.
-However, in SADX the speed of each of those layers at 60 FPS is double the original speed (because the speed multiplier wasn’t adjusted for 60 FPS), so it’s virtually impossible to see the effect.
-There is a similar problem with Perfect Chaos’ tornadoes, which is discussed in the Bosses post.
+However, in SADX the speed of each of those layers at 60 FPS is double the original speed (because the speed multiplier wasn’t adjusted for 60 FPS), so the effect disappears.

 Now let’s talk about the cutscene skip feature.
 It often comes up as a counter-argument in the SA1 vs SADX debate because supposedly it makes the game more tolerable when replaying the story multiple times or when trying to speedrun it.
-I think everyone will agree that being able to skip cutscenes is a nice feature, however there are at least three things wrong with skippable cutscenes in SADX:
+Being able to skip cutscenes is a nice feature, however there are at least three things wrong with skippable cutscenes in SADX:

 1) If you’ve tried to skip cutscenes in SADX before, you may have noticed that sometimes you have to press Start multiple times before the cutscene can be skipped.
 This happens because the game listens for user input during brief periods between things that happen in the cutscene.
 All of these “wait for cutscene skip” moments are hardcoded, so you can skip cutscenes only at specific moments during each of them.
 This feature works against speedrunners because it makes the timing imprecise.
 Unless you keep mashing the Start button well in advance (and even then still), your result is going to be different depending on which frame of the cutscene was playing when the game received your input to skip it.